spelunky-fyi/overlunky/README.md

   - If you're **missing** some overlay **windows** or tabs:
     + Try resetting window positions.
 (See hotkeys above.)
     + Delete `Spelunky 2/imgui.ini` to reset tool window positions that might be outside the screen region for whatever reason.
-    + Maybe the overlay is just really tiny?
+    + Maybe the overlay is just really tiny or collapsed?
 You can resize it.
+Just try your magic with the mouse.
   - If you mess up your **keyboard shortcuts** or UI:
     + Delete `Spelunky 2/overlunky.ini`.
-  - If **keyboard input** no longer works in game after using the tools:
-    + This shouldn't be a problem anymore in 0.4.8+.
-File an issue if this still happens.
-  - If your UI is all black or you want to change the color
-    + Change the color then.
-The [keyboard shortcuts](#features) are right there.
   - If stuff just don't work and you're running **Windows 7** or a machine not designed to play games
     + You're on your own here.
 We don't test on or make this for ancient software/hardware.
   - If you have problems with **OBS**